[updated 23/03/21]The event sought to present and discuss the findings of the two year part EU funded project.

 The UK Key National Messages and Project Findings Launch was held at Westminster Hall on 30, November.
 The opening presentation of the project was delivered by Professor Ian Law and Professor S. Sayyid, followed by a short speech about the Toolkit by Dr Amina Essat-Daas, and a presentation of key issues from the UK Key National Messages, by Arzu Merali.

-Watch extracts of the panels here and below and read a summary of the event below.
+Watch extracts of the panels below and view photos of the event.
+A summary of the event follows.

 Speakers in the first panel discussed how to deal with Islamophobia in the short-term and the impact of tropes; themes discussed included policy, policing, schools, media, employment and hate crime.
 The panel was moderated by Dr Seyfeddin Kara (Assistant Professor at the Duncan Black MacDonald Center for the Study of Islamic Studies and Christian-Muslim Relations, Hartford Seminary) and included Abed Choudhury (Head of IHRC Advocacy), Malia Bouattia (journalist and former President of the NUS), Syed Muhsin Abbas (journalist) and Karen Chouhan (Senior Area Education Manager for the Workers Educational Association (WEA) in the East Midlands).